Malulu/metaphorsrobot/call.md

 	</div>
 	<div class="6u 12u$(small)">
 		<h3>Contributions</h3>
 		<p>Authors are invited to submit a 2-page position papers, portfolios, films, artworks, pictorials or other short creative pieces that describe work and interest in cultivating new metaphors for interacting with social robots.
-Additionally, we ask the submission to be accompanied by a short Bio and a CV of the authors.
+Additionally, we ask the submission to be accompanied by a short Bio and the CV of the authors.
 Submissions should be emailed to robotmetaphors@gmail.com. </p>
 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Topics</h3>
 		<p>Coming soon</p>
 		<h3> Deadlines</h3>
-		<p>Submission deadline: 16 October 2020</p>
+		<br>Submission deadline: 16 October 2020</br>
-		<p>Notification of acceptance: 6 November 2020</p>
+		<br>Notification of acceptance: 6 November 2020</br>
 		<p>Workshop date: 14 November 2020 (half-day workshop)</p>